 How much does it cost to validate an idea via landing page

-- $600-1500: use services of web agency/studio.
-It is overly expensive for a testing stage and if the page is not going to have any unique interactive elements, it won’t be any different from Tilda templates.
-By the way, at GRIN tech we recently build a side project focusing on website costs estimations across design, coding and marketing.
+- $400-1500: use services of web agency/studio.
+By the way, we recently build a side project focusing on website costs estimations across design, coding and marketing.
 Here is a direct link to landing page calculator.

 - $200-400: pay freelancers to modify a template from stock (like Envato Market) according to your desires, fill it up with text and some images.

 - $50: do it yourself on some website builder (GRIN tech’s favourite is Tilda).
 May sound complicated first, but at the end of the day it’s you who knows the product better than anyone with all its advantages and selling points.
 Just use a pre made template and fill it up with information on your product.
 You don’t need any coding, or design skill to do this.

 - Special offer: build a content yourself on Tilda and GRIN tech’s team will gladly assist you with design.

 TIP: Use existing design samples to build the first version of your page.
 Here is a tiny post on how to use Dribbble for some shortcuts.

 Apart from design, there are several key things you need to know.
 Here’s a list of landing page essentials: